Quick Overview of the San Buenaventura Short-Term Vacation Rentals Bond

 Can the $1,500 bond be used for purposes other than covering damages or violations?

 The $1,500 bond primarily serves as a financial safeguard against damages or violations associated with short-term vacation rentals.
-However, there are instances where it can be utilized for broader community benefits.
+However, there are instances in which it can be used for broader community benefits.
 For example, if a property owner organizes a community event or implements neighborhood improvement projects, they may apply to use a portion of the bond funds for these purposes.
-This serves as an innovative way to foster community engagement and enhance the overall neighborhood experience beyond mere compliance with regulations.
+This is an innovative way to foster community engagement and enhance the overall neighborhood experience beyond mere regulatory compliance.

 Are there any incentives for property owners who maintain a high standard of compliance with the ordinance?